millioner/wagtailplus/README.rst

 * ``wagtailplus.wagtailrelations``: Multi-faceted content relationship manager built around Wagtail's ``django-taggit`` implementation.
 Includes hierarchical site map.

-* ``wagtailplus.wagtailrollbacks``: Version control manager that includes the ability to revert, or "rollback" to a previous version.
+* ``wagtailplus.wagtailrollbacks``: Version control manager that includes the ability to "rollback" or revert to a previous version of a page.

 Installation
 ~~~~~~~~~~~~